kwertyops/byte-of-python/src/nested_for_loops.md

 dudraw.set_canvas_size(500,500)
 dudraw.clear(dudraw.LIGHT_GRAY)

-# Each circle takes 1/5 of the canvas, and the radius is 1/2 of that
+# Each circle takes 1/5 of canvas.
+The radius is 1/2 of that
 radius = (1/5)/2
-# The first circle has its center a distance of one radius from the edge
+# The first circle has its center one radius from the edge
 x_center = radius
 y_center = radius